isovalent/ebpf-docs/docs/ebpf-library/libbpf/ebpf/__noinline.md

 [:octicons-tag-24: v0.2](https://github.com/libbpf/libbpf/releases/tag/v0.2)

-The `__noinline` macros is used to tell the compiler to inline a function.
+The `__noinline` macros is used to tell the compiler to not inline a function.

 ## Definition